PRESS: How the Guerrilla Girls Used Ape Outfits to Expose the Art-World Patriarchy

 The disguise has helped hide her identity, but it’s also served as a way for Kaz and an influential group of women artists known as the Guerrilla Girls, a “secret society” of activists, to assume new ones.

-In Un/Masked, Kaz’s new memoir due out November 1, Kaz details her parallel existence as Aphra Behn, a Guerrilla Girl devoted to realizing gender equality in theater and in the art world.
+In Un/Masked, Kaz’s new memoir published on November 1, 2016, Kaz details her parallel existence as Aphra Behn, a Guerrilla Girl devoted to realizing gender equality in theater and in the art world.